tartley/tartley.github.io/posts/aurora.md

 I concede that on occasion they are believable because they seem to be a reasonable extrapolation of our current situation.
-But no matter how reasonable your extrapolation seems to be, it's always possible that reality will zig instead of zag, and your supposedly humdrum tale of life in orbit will clash with the unexpected reality of suspended human spaceflight in the face of spiraling real-world costs.
+But no matter how reasonable your extrapolation seems to be, it's always possible that reality will zig instead of zag, and even the most humdrum tale of a rocket man's life will find itself at odds with the unexpected reality of suspended human spaceflight in the face of spiraling real-world costs.
 The vision that one is selling is always, to a greater or lesser extent, a wishful one - a *fantasy*.

 This becomes immediately apparent once we stray beyond the confines of low Earth orbit, to take in the wider scope of science fiction, the vast majority